6. Database Management with the JDBC API

 import java.io.*;

-// displays the contents of a system database named ARTICLES
+// displays the contents of a ARTICLES system database

 public class articles1{

-static final String DB = "ARTICLES"; // database to use
+static final String DB="ARTICLES"; // database to exploit

 public static void main(String arg[]){